Self-test: Is the "Electrical Project Manager Planning with Federal Diploma of Higher Education" course the right one for you?

 • Ensure electrotechnical interfaces with other areas

-• Tools Developing tools and methods in line with requirements
+• Developing tools, instruments and methods in line with requirements

-• analyze and evaluate technical and social developments and develop innovative solutions from them
+They also analyze and evaluate technical and social changes and develop innovative solutions.
+They always act in accordance with high ecological principles.

 Question 1:

-The Electrical Project Manager Planning training with subsequent Federal Professional Examination is aimed at technically interested people who:
+The Electrical Project Manager Planning training course with Federal Professional Examination is aimed at professionals in the electrical industry who:

 The following skills and qualities are required to be successful in the role of Electrical Project Manager Planning: